waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **EXP.
 All:** Distributes EXP to all non-fainted party members.
 Pokémon at the level cap gain no actual EXP.
 - **Gen 1 Move Typing:** Be aware of Gen 1 move typings.
 E.g., Bite and Double Kick are Normal-type.
 - **Confusion & Field Moves:** When a Pokémon is confused, it may randomly select any of its moves to use, including out-of-battle moves like TELEPORT.
 If Teleport is used, the battle ends immediately.
+- **Normal-Type Immunity:** Confirmed that Normal-type moves (like Bite) are completely ineffective against Ghost-types.
+This is a critical Gen 1 mechanic to remember.

 ### Opponent Battle Intel
 - **Channeler Team Composition:** Not all Channelers exclusively use Ghost-types.
 Be prepared for Psychic-types and have counters like Bite ready.

 ## III.
 Active Plans & Hypotheses
-### **Current Plan: Pokémon Tower Ascent & Final Floor**
+### **Current Plan: The Great Poké Ball Restock**
-1.  **Situation:** Reached the 6th floor of the Pokémon Tower.
+1.  **Situation:** Encountered a wild Cubone on Pokémon Tower 5F but had no Poké Balls.
+This is a top-priority target.
 2.  **Action Plan:**
-    a. **Explore:** Systematically explore the 6th floor, clearing all trainers and collecting any items.
-    b. **Heal:** Use the friendly Channeler on 5F as a free healing station between battles by descending the stairs if necessary.
-    c. **Ascend:** Find the stairs to the 7th floor to confront Team Rocket and rescue Mr. Fuji.
+    a. **Descend:** Exit Pokémon Tower and go to Lavender Town.
+    b. **Shop:** Go to the Poké Mart and purchase at least 20 Poké Balls.
+    c. **Return:** Ascend Pokémon Tower back to the 5th floor.
+    d. **Hunt:** Systematically search for another wild Cubone to catch.

 ### Long-Term Goals & Hypotheses
+- **Rescue Mr. Fuji:** After catching a Cubone, resume the ascent of Pokémon Tower to rescue Mr. Fuji.
 - **Celadon Gym:** The gym might be un-bugged now that the Rocket Hideout is cleared.
 Will investigate after Pokémon Tower.
 - **Thirsty Guards:** Need to test if giving a guard a drink (e.g., Fresh Water) will grant passage to Saffron City.
 - **Snorlax (Route 16):** Requires the Poké Flute.
-Mr. Fuji is the most likely source after he is rescued from the Pokémon Tower.
+Mr. Fuji is the most likely source after he is rescued.

 ## IV.
 Agent Development Log
 ### A. Active Agents & Refinements
-- **`pathfinding_agent` (v3 - REFINED):** Consolidated agent for pathfinding. **REFINEMENT COMPLETE: Logic corrected to treat all NPCs (except Pikachu), including defeated trainers, as impassable obstacles.
-Agent is now reliable for pathfinding.**
+- **`pathfinding_agent` (v3 - REFINED):** Consolidated agent for pathfinding.
+Logic corrected to treat all NPCs (except Pikachu), including defeated trainers, as impassable obstacles.
+Agent is now reliable for pathfinding.
 - **`wkg_manager_agent` (v2 - RELIABLE):** Successfully identifies existing nodes and creates edges without duplication.
 - **`pc_navigator_agent` (v2 - RELIABLE):** Successfully navigates the PC by using 'BILL's PC'.
 - **`battle_strategist_agent` (v1 - RELIABLE):** Provides turn-by-turn battle advice.